-When a criminal background check comes back with “consider,” however, alarm bells go off within the organization.
+When a criminal background check comes back with criminal records information, however, alarm bells go off within the organization.
 The report shows the candidate had been convicted for possession and use of narcotics —the kind of behavior that obviously doesn’t align well with the expectations of a senior executive.

 Before disqualifying the candidate in knee-jerk fashion, however, an Individualized Assessment would begin with an honest conversation based on a genuine desire to learn more.
 Imagine if the candidate not only admitted the information in the background check was true, but that there was much more to the story.
 He might explain, for example, that the arrest and conviction happened eight years ago, that he pursued treatment in a rehabilitation facility, that he has been regularly tested since then, and can offer references who are willing to arrest to his sobriety.
 The candidate might even choose to disclose more personal details about a challenging personal issue that contributed to his error in judgement.

 What next?
 The nature of the offense is serious, but from a time perspective it’s far from recent.
 The nature of the job the candidate has applied for has major responsibilities and needs someone who can make smart decisions, even after they’ve made mistakes.
 That said, the candidate has never been in trouble with the law again.

 The employer could still choose not to move forward with an employment offer, but the point here is to weigh the facts and the context surrounding them, document the process and if need be, move to an equally well-planned Adverse Action process.